Motor racing-Toyota's Le Mans failure blamed on pitlane thumbs-up

-BAKU, June 24 Mercedes' Lewis Hamilton admitted on Saturday that greed almost cost him dearly before he clinched a landmark pole during qualifying for Sunday's Azerbaijan Grand Prix.

-LONDON, June 20 Toyota believe a thumbs-up gesture of support by another team's driver in the pitlane cost them a first 24 Hours of Le Mans victory last weekend.
+LONDON, June 20 (Reuters) - Toyota believe a thumbs-up gesture of support by another team's driver in the pitlane cost them a first 24 Hours of Le Mans victory last weekend.

 "You couldn't make it up," said a team spokesman after video footage circulated online of the incident late on Saturday night.